 The Administration & Legal fee is a flat 5.5% of the total principal loan amount and is payable in advance on the total loan on the date of the first drawdown.
 GST is payable on the fee.

-The loan should be drawn down in accordance with the cashflow requirements of the project as approved by SQ.
+The loan should be drawn down in accordance with the cashflow requirements of the project as approved by Screen Queensland.
 Unless prior written approval is granted, any funds not drawn within one month of the contracted dates will be subject to interest penalties (as Screen Queensland incurs interest on these loan funds).

 A pre-condition of any drawdown is the receipt of an up-to-date QAPE cost report and QPE report.